pwitab/utilitarian-api-docs/docs/providers.md

 Some metering equipment providers have well implemented integrations besides from pure metering protocols.
 This can involve HTTP Push, SMS or FTP uploads.

-To make life simpler we want to be able to provide integrations to provides with this kind of functionality and will work to implement as many of these as possible.
+To make life simpler we want to be able to provide integrations with this kind of functionality and will work to implement as many as possible.

 ## Ongoing Development